dhoerl/PhotoScrollerNetwork/README.txt

 Note: originally I tried to do as Apple does - receive a single jpeg file then create all the tiles on disk as pngs.
 This process took around a minute on the iPhone 4 and was thus rejected.

 RECENT CHANGES:

+v1.5:
+- zoomLevels is now a run time value - set it to 1 if you have a low-resolution image, then replace the TileView with a real zooming level later
+- name change so Xcode 4.3 "Analyze" doesn't complain

 v 1.4:
 - cgimageref and libturbojpeg fetchers write incoming data to a file, cgimageref decodes from a URL and for turbo data loaded into a NSData object then decoded